PeterCamilleri/CX16/utilities/assist_16/README.md

 *Parameters:*
 * zpy - a pointer in the zero page, indexed by the Y register, that points to a 16 bit variable.
 The Y register needs to be setup by the caller.
-* value - an integer value to compare (zpp),y with.
+* value - an integer value to compare (zpy),y with.

 *Returns:*
 * The Z flag is set if the 16 bit data at (zpy),y equals value.